 The Diabetes Australia Research Program supports and develops the field of diabetes research in Australia through providing funding towards the prevention, management and cure for diabetes, as well as enabling and fostering young and upcoming researchers in diabetes research

-The Diabetes Research Foundation of Western Australia has been in existence for over thirty years and has raised and distributed over $1.3 million towards diabetes research in WA.
+Diabetes Research WA has been in existence for over thirty years and has raised and distributed over $5.65 million towards diabetes research in WA.
 Additionally the Diabetes Research Foundation has raised $2.5 million towards the establishment of a Centre for Diabetes Research in Perth.

 Kellion Diabetes Foundation